8 Wildfire Spread Prediction

 A causal flick of a burning cigarette but; a dry forest; strong winds.
 A wildfire starts, hot enough to be detected by thermal satellites.

-Where should the firefighters focus their attention?
-Which places have to be evacuated?
 To decide these things, we have to predict where the fire will spread.
 Wildfire spread depends on many factors, like the extend of the initial fire, the dryness of the surrounding area, elevation and much more.
 A perfect use case for machine learning.

 Designing the prediction task